tsujigiri/axiom/README.md

 This handles requests for `GET /hi` and returns "Hello world!".

-The third argument, given to the handler contains a proplist of things we know about the request, such as `params`, `headers` and many more.
+The third argument, given to the handler contains a record of type `http_req`, as known from Cowboy.

 For convenience, the return value can be a binary string or iolist.
 To be more specific about the response, use the `response` record.
 For that